BC pretraining

 python scripts/analyze_experiment_by_relative_time.py A01_as20_long_vis_bc_ah_pretrained A01_as20_long_vis_bc_ah_pretrained_enc_freeze A01_as20_long_vis_bc_ah_pretrained_enc_ah_freeze --interval 5 --step_interval 50000enc_ah_freeze vs enc_ah_freeze_resume:

-python scripts/generate_experiment_plots.py --experiments pretrain_bc pretrain_bc_enc_freeze pretrain_bc_enc_ah_freeze pretrain_bc_enc_ah_freeze_resume(generates comparison plots when tensorboard logs exist)
+python scripts/generate_experiment_plots.py --experiments pretrain_bc pretrain_bc_full_iqn pretrain_bc_enc_freeze pretrain_bc_enc_ah_freeze pretrain_bc_enc_ah_freeze_resume(generates comparison plots when tensorboard logs exist)